Shadow of a Man (song): Composition

-Reception
+Critical reception

-Mary Siroky of Consequence described the song as "emotionally resonant" and noted that it represents the undeniable peak of the album's energy.
+Mary Siroky of Consequence described "Shadow of a Man" as "emotionally resonant" and noted it represents the undeniable peak of the album's energy.
 AllMusic's Neil Z. Yeung found it an "effortless pop anthem".
-Varietys Steven J. Horowitz felt the track "struts with the type of cool of wearing sunglasses at night".
-Gary Grimes of Attitude singled out "Shadow of a Man" as a standout moment on Mayhem, which amplifies the album's momentum and pairs well with the lead single "Disease".
-He felt the closing electric guitar riff adds a memorable punch, leaving listeners wanting more of that sound.
-According to Beats Per Minute, "Shadow of a Man" is an "addictive", "defiant and triumphant" track, and suggested that it would have made an excellent album closer and is a strong candidate for a future single.
-For David Cobbald of The Line of Best Fit, tracks such as "Zombieboy" and "Shadow of a Man" are "top scoring on the record".
+Varietys Steven J. Horowitz remarked the track "struts with the type of cool of wearing sunglasses at night".
+Gary Grimes of Attitude chose "Shadow of a Man" as a standout moment on Mayhem that amplifies the album's momentum and pairs well with the lead single "Disease".
+He opined the closing electric-guitar riff adds a memorable punch, leaving listeners wanting more of that sound.
+JT Early of Beats per Minute found "Shadow of a Man" to be an "addictive", "defiant and triumphant" track that would have made an excellent album closer and a strong potential single.
+David Cobbald of The Line of Best Fit wrote that tracks such as "Zombieboy" and "Shadow of a Man" are "top scoring on the record".
+Writing for Salon, Coleman Spilde deemed the track "sensational", noting its hook outshines anything male pop artists have put out since American singer Justin Timberlake's FutureSex/LoveSounds (2006).

+Screen Rants Chris Hedden wrote that "Shadow of a Man" is "an empowering bop that reminds the listener that with the talent she has, Lady Gaga won't be put into anybody's shadow.
+Whether they be men or otherwise."
+Billboards Stephen Daw ranked it as the fifth-best track on Mayhem, highlighting its message of female empowerment and the "bulldozing chorus".
+Elle included "Shadow of Man" in its list of the best new songs the reviewers heard in March 2025, saying: "With rapid-fire lyrics and an infectious energy, it's one of the high points of her latest album".
+Dazed writer Alim Kheraj singled out "Shadow of a Man" from Mayhem for avoiding the pitfalls of melodrama or cliché, arguing that the track presents Gaga in a more fully realised form, echoing the persona she embodied in the "Marry the Night" music video.

+Vultures Kristen S. Hé felt the song is "infectious, but it arguably suffers the most for being cut from the same cloth as Mayhems other disco-funk tracks".
+Peter Piatkowski of PopMatters described "Shadow of a Man" as "perfectly serviceable MTV-pop" that "sounds like warmed-over 1980s dance-pop karaoke".
+The Independents Adam White opined "Michael Jackson would be proud" of the track, and considered it a solid, if not top-tier, effort from Gaga.
+Ludovic Hunter-Tilney of the Financial Times was more critical, noting that although "Shadow of a Man" is impressive in how closely it echoes Michael Jackson, he felt it lacked further artistic purpose.